 “Two deaths in one family in five days.
 That could cause some grief.”

 Hieu called and heard a slurred complaint from the woman about the early hour.
 They agreed on noon.
 Hieu did some other business for three hours, long enough to go skateboarding incognito around DiMaggio Playground and still be on time for the big meeting with Lafayette, but he didn’t.
 At 1 PM, she swashed into his office, one hour overdue.
-He estimated her to be 5’6, 145 pounds, looking as if she had smoked more cigarettes than thirty-six years could hide.
+He estimated her to be 5’6, 145 pounds, looking as if she had smoked more cigarettes than thirty-something years could hide.
 She stroked wavy black hair all the way down to a cinching cobalt belt.

 Fawn diamond color eyes shrewdly observed him from inside thick, black eyeliner.
 Hieu stared unconsciously at an upturned nose with a septum piercing, sugary skin, pronounced widow’s peak, and a face that’d stand out in Hell.
 She wore a wide-open gold lamé blouse, and Hieu couldn’t help snatching a peek at legs crossed faster than a guillotine could fall.